bitfocusas/product-buttons/docs/1_home/home.md

     - **Salvo**: The Salvo UI for creating, executing and editing salvos
     - **Labels**: UI for setting user labels for the Routing system
     - **Config**: An overview over all Ports and Bundles can be viewed
-- **Log Out**: Will log you out of the Buttons UI
+- **Log Out**: Will log you out of the Buttons UIv
 - **Settings**: The system configuration page

-To the right, the leftmost pane shows currently configured and active components, and their status.
+To the right, the center panes shows currently configured and active components, and their status.
 - **Positions**: Displays all configured positions
 - **Surfaces**: Displays the control surfaces
 - **Connections**: Displays all non NMOS  connections